lindgrengroup/obesity_femrepr_MR/README.md

-# The role of obesity in female reproductive conditions: A Mendelian Randomisation Study
+# Obesity and risk of female reproductive conditions: A Mendelian randomisation study.
 Code for analyses in article here - https://doi.org/10.1371/journal.pmed.1003679

 ## Cite as: